microsoft/aitour-interact-with-llms/lab/Workshop Instructions/04_Multimodal_Interfaces.md

 ![Contoso Ecommerce Website UI](./Images/contoso_outdoor_ecommerce_sketch_notes.jpg).

 This image represents a sketch of our Contoso Outdoor e-commerce website we want to build.
-We will use this image as input to GPT-4 Turbo with Vision to gather information from the image, and later generate a code snippet for the website, using the sketch as a reference.
+We will use this image as input to GPT-4o to gather information from the image, and later generate a code snippet for the website, using the sketch as a reference.

 Once you have uploaded the file, try these prompts to start interacting with the image: